inokawa/edix/README.md

      - `true`, direct children of the root are treated as rows.
 They must be elements, not text.
    - (TODO)

+2. Initialize `Editor` with `createEditor`.
-2. Call `editable` on mount, with `HTMLElement` which is the root of editable contents.
+3. Call `Editor.input` on mount, with `HTMLElement` which is the root of editable contents.
-3. Update your state with `onChange`, which will be called on edit.
+4. Update your state with `onChange`, which will be called on edit.
-4. Call `dispose` on unmount for cleanup.
+5. Call returned function from `Editor.input` on unmount for cleanup.

 Here is an example for React.